 In 2000, Bruce Willis starred in the origin story of David Dunn, a man with supernatural capabilities, called Unbreakable.
 His arch nemesis Mr. Glass, played by the incomparable Samuel L. Jackson, a comic book aficionado living with a debilitating disease.
 The film was unlike any superhero film made at the time.
 It was a dark thriller that left a lasting impression on audiences.
 Since its release, rumors swirled for years about a follow-up, which were only further speculated by Shyamalan’s vocalization in wanting a sequel.
 However, nothing was ever developed.

 Then in January 2017, the film Split hit theaters, surprising everyone in the end when it’s revealed to be in the same cinematic universe as Unbreakable.
 The film played as a standard thrilled, toying with the world of supernatural, until the end solidifies the notion of superior humans.
 James McAvoy plays Kevin, a man with 23 personalities that eventually unleashes a 24th “Beast” creature.
 At the conclusion of the film, Willis is seen at a diner consuming news of this dangerous man and it all becomes clear.

-On April 26th, Shyamalan unveiled all the exciting details of a sequel to both films titled Glass.
-The film to be released on January 18, 2019.
-Teaming up with Jason Blum and his production giant Blumhouse once again and will see all the actors returning to complete the story.
+On April 26th, Shyamalan unveiled all the exciting details of a sequel to both films, titled Glass.
+The film is set to be released on January 18, 2019.
+Teaming up with Jason Blum and his production giant Blumhouse once again, and will see all the actors returning to complete the story.

 Are you excited for Glass?